 The bottom line: If you want to eat bread and flour-based foods, then invest in a mill.
 Otherwise, expect to expand around the waistline and bump into other health issues.
 Whole grains milled at home can help you maintain a healthy weight and reduce the risk of serious diseases.

-The expense of a grinder/mill pales in comparison to what people are willing to unload for a flat screen television.
+The expense of a grinder/mill pales compared to what people are willing to unload for a flat-screen television.
 Unlike the entertainment system perched on a wall, the mill is an investment in your health.

 There are many avenues to purchase grains for grinding: